 Converting curiosity into reality often requires a gentle nudge, which came to Zacharias in the form of a 'Wild food festival' hosted in 2018, organised by OOO Farms — promoters of organic, sustainable agriculture in India.
 Started by four friends with a passion to conserve nature, promote sustainable living and support India’s treasured cultivators, OOO Farms has gradually grown its presence into a complete ecosystem of creating strategies, providing loans and support, as well as marketing to farmers for indigenous produce.
 This is bringing to the fore native produce, which many may not have even heard of.

-"I was completely blown away, because there was stuff there which I had not even seen in my life, let alone taste it.,” says Zacharias.
+"I was completely blown away, because there was stuff there which I had not even seen in my life, let alone taste it,” says Zacharias.
 “All of those vegetables came from Maharashtra, and that is when I realised that this was an integral part of our culture and cuisine, and traditions that needed to be told.
 Ever since then, I had been planning to make this happen at the Bombay Canteen, and we had to do this in the monsoons of 2019, as most of the wild food diversity is available only in the monsoons."

 Zacharias, as it seems, is not the only one who picked up on this trend.
 Noted food historian and archeologist Kurush F. Dalal notes, "The trend is not exactly Indian, and foraging has become a very important movement or revival in the West.
 The people at the forefront of the foraging movement are advocating it as a lifestyle option, and a sustainable one at that."